 Once you have picked a storage size and a location, you sign a contract with the storage company and set up a payment plan.
 Then, you get access to your storage unit.
 Don’t forget to purchase a lock!
 Most storage companies don’t provide them.

-Once you have access to your storage space, you will usually be the one responsible for moving your stuff into the area.
+Once you have access to your storage space, you will usually be responsible for moving your stuff into the area.
 You can always hire movers to do it for you, but if you are trying to save money or don’t have much stuff, you can take the things from your vehicle into the storage space on your own.

 Here are some excellent tips for picking a storage unit.
 The questions I’ve provided will also give you some sense of choosing the right storage unit for your needs and budget.

 How is self-storage priced?

 Self-storage businesses want to attract customers, so they tend to keep their prices reasonable in all but the most pricey neighborhoods.
 They usually price their units based on monthly or weekly use.
 Most of the time, the larger the unit you want, the more you can expect to pay for it.

 Also, much like renting an apartment or a home, if you are renting for a shorter period, you will probably pay more monthly or weekly than you would if you were to rent for a more extended period of time.